Milk Bread

 Make the tangzhong:

 Whisk tangzhong ingredients in a small saucepan or skillet.
 Cook over low heat, stirring constantly, until thick like pudding (about 2 minutes).
-Scrape into stand mixer bowl and let cool (you can throw it in the freezer for 10 min to speed up). -
+Scrape into stand mixer bowl and cool completely (you can throw it in the freezer for 10 min if in a hurry). -

 Make the dough:

 Add all ingredients (except butter) to the bowl.
 Mix on low until combined, then up to 2nd speed for 12 minutes.
-Add the butter and continue mixing for another 12 minutes, until smooth dough forms (do window pane test), scraping down walls of bowl as needed. -
+Add the butter one tbsp at a time and continue mixing for another 12 minutes, until smooth dough forms (do window pane test), scraping down walls of bowl as needed. -

 First rise: